carlosgarciamar/carlosgm/src/markdown/en/posts/mutilanguage-site-gatsby-amplify.md

 # Modifying our site to support a second language

 The environment variable that we just created will be useful in order to identify the correct language within our site.
-This will be useful towards:
+This will enable:

--   enabling switching from one language to another;
+-   serving content in the correct language,
--   serving content in the correct language.
+-   switching from one language to another.

 Before you do any of this you should create a `.env.development` file in the root of your Gatsby site and write in it your `GATSBY_LANGUAGE` variable.
 It should look like the following: